 S.No.
-Process Timelines/ Frequency Communication of list of GSTINs selected for scrutiny on ACES GST Application for a financial year From time to time Within seven working days of receipt of the details of the

-of all TERM OF EXAMINATION_ST

-concerned GSTINs on ACESGST

-application

-3. Issuance of notice by the proper officer for intimating Within the month, as mentioned

-discrepancies in FORM GST ASMT-10, where in scrutiny schedule for scrutiny

-required of the returns of the said GSTIN.

-4. Reply by the registered person in FORM GST ASMT- Within a period of thirty days of

-11 being informed by the proper

-officer in FORM GST ASMT-10

-or such further period as may be

-permitted by the proper officer.

-5. Issuance of order in FORM GST ASMT-12 for Within thirty days from receipt

-acceptance of reply furnished by the registered person, of reply from by the registered

-where applicable person in FORM GST ASMT-11.

-Ī 6.
-Initiation of appropriate action for determination of the Within a period of fifteen days

-tax and other dues under section 73 or section 74, in after completion of the period of

-cases where no reply is furnished by the registered thirty days of issuance of notice

-person in FORM GST ASMT-10 or such

-further period as permitted by the

-proper officer.

-Ī 7.
-Initiation of appropriate action for determination of the Within thirty days from receipt

-tax and other dues under section 73 or section 74, in of reply from the registered

-cases where reply is furnished by the registered person, person in FORM GST ASMT-11.

-but the same is not found acceptable by the proper

-officer

-8. Reference, if any, to the Audit Commissionerate or the Within thirty days from receipt of

-anti-evasion wing of the Commissionerate for action, reply from the registered person
+Process Timelines/ Frequency 1.
+Communication of list of GSTINs selected for From time to time scrutiny on ACES GST Application for a financial year 2.
+Finalization of scrutiny schedule with the approval of Within seven working days of receipt the concerned Assistant/ Deputy Commissioner of the details of the concerned GSTINs on ACESGST application 3.
+Issuance of notice by the proper officer for intimating Within the month, as mentioned in discrepancies in FORM GST ASMT-10, where scrutiny schedule for scrutiny of the required returns of the said GSTIN.
+4. Reply by the registered person in FORM GST ASMT- Within a period of thirty days of being 11 informed by the proper officer in FORM GST ASMT-10 or such further period as may be permitted by the proper officer.
+5. Issuance of order in FORM GST ASMT-12 for Within thirty days from receipt acceptance of reply furnished by the registered person, of reply from by the registered person where applicable in FORM GST ASMT-11.
+6. Initiation of appropriate action for determination of the Within a period of fifteen days after tax and other dues under section 73 or section 74, in completion of the period of thirty days cases where no reply is furnished by the registered of issuance of notice in FORM GST person ASMT-10 or such further period as permitted by the proper officer.
+7. Initiation of appropriate action for determination of the Within thirty days from receipt tax and other dues under section 73 or section 74, in of reply from the registered person cases where reply is furnished by the registered person, in FORM GST ASMT-11. but the same is not found acceptable by the proper officer 8.
+Reference, if any, to the Audit Commissionerate or the Within thirty days from receipt of anti-evasion wing of the Commissionerate for action, reply from the registered person in FORM GST ASMT-11 or within a

-under section 65 or section 66 or section 67, as the case in FORM GST ASMT-11 or

-may be. within a period of forty-five days
+under section 65 or section 66 or section 67, as the case period of forty-five days of issuance

-of issuance of FORM GST

-ASMT-10 in case no explanation
+may be. of FORM GST ASMT-10 in case no

-is furnished by the registered
+explanation is furnished by the

-person.
+registered person.

-iny functionality has been provided on ACFS-GST appli ' 1 C (1 E' '137